top of page

 Wendy Fisher House, Ph.D., author of No Big Deal.

-Born in Topeka, Kansas, Wendy graduated from the University of Kansas with a double major in psychology and sociology.
+Dr. House was born in Topeka, Kansas.
+She graduated from the University of Kansas in 1965 with a double major in psychology and sociology.
 From there she went to the University of Michigan where she met her future husband and life-long partner, Jim House, a fellow student in the same social psychology doctoral program.
 They lived in North Carolina for 8 years, teaching at Duke and UNC, before returning to Ann Arbor where they raised their two children.
 Until they recently moved downtown, they lived in a house on the river with two rescue cats, Daisy and Lily.

 bottom of page